seuqaj114/lisbonai_workshop_student/README.md

 pip3 install -r requirements.txt
 ```

 In order to guarantee that your installation was successful, run the cell inside the notebook `dependency_tester.ipynb` (found in this repo).
+This is done using one of the tools you just installed, Jupyter.
+To do this, run the following command in the terminal, in the same directory as the repo's content ([https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html]()).

+> jupyter notebook

+If all goes well it should open [http://localhost:8888/notebooks/dependency_tester.ipynb]() on your browser, if not you can open it yourself.

-It should run without errors.
-Fix your installation setup until it does, so we can jump straight into coding during the workshop.
+All that is left is to run `dependency_tester.ipynb` by pressing the "Run" button on the top options bar.
+Beware, this operation might take a couple of minutes, but should run without errors.
+If so, a "Great, your installation seems to be correct!
+No further action required." message will be printed at the bottom of the page; if not, fix your installation setup until it does, so we can jump straight into coding during the workshop.